Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Source: Company Presentation

-So how should one think of the fully diluted enterprise value?
+So, how should one think of the fully diluted enterprise value?
 We think it is far too simplistic to simply sum all the shares up, add the current carrying value of the preferred, and call it a day.

 For instance, the 14.7 million warrants that strike at $11.50.
 These shares will not even consider converting until the stock triples from here, and even then, the warrants will offset the dilution with significant cash.